csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 The user can also set callback routines for file open events, real-time audio events, real-time MIDI events, message events, keyboards events, graph events,  and channel invalue and outvalue events.

-## CsoundPerformanceThread: a Swiss Knife for the API
+## CsoundPerformanceThread: A Swiss Knife for the API

 Beside the API, Csound provides a helper C++ class to facilitate threading issues: CsoundPerformanceThread.
 This class performs a score in a separate thread, allowing the host program to do its own processing in its main thread during the score performance.
 The host program will communicate with the CsoundPerformanceThread class by sending messages to it, calling CsoundPerformanceThread methods.
 Those messages are queued inside CsoundPerformanceThread and are treated in a first in first out (FIFO) manner.